Religious Perspective On Halloween

 Then in the evening we would take the kids to our church and again they would dress up in biblical characters and they had so much fun.
 There were so much for them to do.
-My son was more happy about winning a gold fish, then getting any goodies.
+My son was more happy about winning a goldfish then getting any goodies.

-What I loved about the evening is that my church allowed the children to dress up even as a devil because that is a bible character yet they kept Christ in it and there were a lot of games as well as goodies.
+What I loved about the evening is that my church allowed the children to dress up even as a Devil because that is a bible character, yet they kept Christ in it and there were a lot of games as well as goodies.
 My children had fun and they didn’t feel as though they were missing out.

 That worked for my family and for our faith as well.
-Now the children are young adults and it is up to them what they want to do on Halloween night.
+Now the children are young adults and it is up to them to do what they want on Halloween night.
 I taught them the true meaning when they were small, now they are adults and I can’t decide for them anymore.

-I feel good about how I handled Halloween… not being a true believer of this holiday that is celebrated in our country.
+I feel good about how I handled Halloween, not being a true believer of this holiday that is celebrated in our country.
 I kept Jesus in the picture where our faith wasn’t compromised.

 I remembered seeing this holiday through a child’s eyes and it was an innocent type of fun on my part.
 I had no bad intent to God or no disrespect.
 But I was just a kid having fun dressing up and getting goodies.